Every once in a while, a new traffic source will become all the rage.

 Look at how the same link received different points (upvotes minus downvotes) every time it was posted, even if it was on the same subpage.

 Four main factors determine how a piece of great content will do once submitted.

 Factor #1: Time of submission

 Like with any website, certain times of the day will have more activity than others.
-Ideally, you want to time your submission so that it is at the top of a subreddit by the time it gets really busy (to maximize upvotes).
+Ideally, you want to time your submission to be at the top of a subreddit by the time it gets really busy (to maximize upvotes).

 There’s always a bit of luck involved, but you can have a good idea of the best time to submit a post by using Reddit Later.

-For example, here’s what I would enter for the nutrition subreddit:
+For example, here’s what we would enter for the nutrition subpage:

 The minimum vote threshold is what tells the tool which posts to consider in the calculation.
 If you set it too high, only a few posts in the subreddit will qualify, which is a useless sample size.
 Set it at about 20%-40% of the number of upvotes you hope to get (based on other top posts).